Miserlou/Zappa/README.md

 when in the Lambda environment or when specifying [Remote Invocations](https://github.com/Miserlou/zappa#remote-invocations).

 ### Catching Exceptions
-Putting a try..except block on an asynchronous task like this:
+To manually handle exceptions on a per task basis put a try..except block on an asynchronous task like this:

 ```python
 @task